arthev/spiclum/README.md

 ###### function: load-world (&key directory name)

-Loads a world and transaction log (or creates empty ones if necessary), and initializes the object-store. `directory` and `name` are required.
+Loads a world and transaction log (or creates empty ones if necessary), and initializes the object-store. `directory` and `name` are required. `name` is a string, `directory` a pathname.

 ###### function: save-world (&key directory name)